nryanov/nryanov.github.io/_posts/2023/2023-01-04-postgresql-log-shipping-replication.markdown

 This should be enough to fill 16 mb of data and trigger WAL segment archivation.
 If we execute `count` query again we still may see that results are different but on standby it was also updated.
 Results are different because some updated were included in new WAL segment which is not archived yet.
 This is a `replication lag` which we discussed at the beginning.
 Replication lag may be reduced using streaming replication

 # Standby promotion <a name="standby-promotion"></a>
 In some cases you need to promote standby to primary.
-This may happen if primary server is down for  along time or, for example, your system can't operate normally if database was shutdown even for a short time and you have to promote standby fast.
+This may happen if primary server is down for a long time or, for example, your system can't operate normally if database was shutdown even for a short time and you have to promote standby fast.
 In this case you may just execute this query in standby:
 ```sql
 SELECT pg_promote();
 ```